kreako/edts4c/README.md

 edts4c is a web application allowing to evaluate school children according to french law.

-Can be used for school "hors contrat" or individuals family not practicing school.
+Can be used for school "hors contrat" or individuals/family not practicing school.

 * backend is written in [rust](https://www.rust-lang.org/) with [Rocket](https://rocket.rs)